ttolson-code/seafood-app/README.md

 **Fish Finder**

-- Display all available species, can be filterd by "all", "wild", "farmed".
+- Display available species, can be filterd by "all", "wild", "farmed".
 - Search bar that allows searching across all species and displaying real-time dropdown list of results.
 - Individual pages of each species displaying species data.

 **News**

-TODO: Add 'New' section features.
+- Display seafood news.

 ## Data